 Do you know an anxious teen?
 Give them the only self-help book teens are likely to read:

 Want some extra help?
 Get the guidance I share with parents in my child therapy practice.
-Watch my How to Parent Your Anxious Kid online video course.
+Watch my How to Teach Your Kids to Crush Anxiety online course.

 If you liked this article, don’t keep it to yourself!
 Share with others.